darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. The Introduction of System Design/1. Concepts/Failover.md

 If the servers are public-facing, the DNS would need to know about the public IPs of both servers.
 If the servers are internal-facing, application logic would need to know about both servers.

 Active-active failover can also be referred to as master-master failover.
+#### 3. Checkpointing

+**Checkpointing** is a technique that saves the system’s state in stable storage for later retrieval in case of failures due to errors or service disruptions.

+Checkpointing is a fault tolerance technique performed in many stages at different time intervals.
+When a distributed system fails, we can get the last computed data from the previous checkpoint and start working from there.

 # References:

 1. [**Failover**](http://cloudpatterns.org/mechanisms/failover_system)